MY LITTLE GIRL

 These tracks are from three 1999 sessions in Femo, Holmstrup and St Nicolaj Churches with a variation in the band's line up from one session to another.
 Two of the sessions have Norbert Susemihl guesting on trumpet.

-Music Mecca say that stocks of this CD are low and that it will not be re-issued, so you will have to get in quick for this moving and fun CD.
+re-issued, so you will have to get in quick for this moving and fun CD.
 Fun?
-Well worshipping the Lord the New Orleans delight way sure is!
+Well worshipping the Lord the

 The above can be bought from: http://www.cdjazz.com